RigbeWeleslasie/db-capacity-engineering-lab/LAB_JOURNAL.md

 **Engineer:** Rigbe Weleslasie  **Date:** 2026-08-10

-This is your investigation notebook.
-You are on call for the Regional Health platform and working the [incident queue](./incidents/README.md).
-For each incident you will:
+This is my investigation notebook.
+I am on call for the Regional Health platform and working the [incident queue](./incidents/README.md).
+For each incident I will:

 1. **Hypothesis** — from the ticket symptoms alone, predict the cause *before* you run anything.